The Event Manager

 Actions are run on their own thread, sequentially.
 So the order of actions may be important to you.
 Use the UP/DOWN arrows to change the order.

-There is really only one thing you need to know - certain actions such as the "Web Compare" action are unique - if the page isn't new, it aborts and the rest of the actions are not run, so make sure you list it first on the action list if you're using a Web Compare, Email Check or Site Monitor action. (this is all handled for you when you use a Wizard to setup it up)
+There is really only one thing you need to know - certain actions such as the "Web Compare" action are conditional - if the page isn't new, it aborts and the rest of the actions are not run, so make sure you list it first on the action list if you're using a Web Compare, Email Check or Site Monitor action. (this is all handled for you when you use a Wizard to set it up)

 Click here for a list of all actions and their descriptions.